Key takeaways

 Now that you’re familiar with how call boxes work, let’s review how they fail to meet your property’s needs.

-Here are a few drawbacks to gate call boxes:
+Here are a few drawbacks to call boxes:

 ButterflyMX’s suite of intercoms and keypads forms one complete ecosystem, simplifying access throughout your property.
 Staff, tenants, and visitors alike can easily navigate from the front gate throughout the property.

-A gate call box only lets tenants manage access to your property’s gate.
-However, your gated community or HOA has many more access points that a gate call box cannot integrate with or control.
+A gated call box only lets tenants manage access to your property’s gate.
+However, your gated community or HOA has many more access points that a traditional call box cannot integrate with or control.
 By choosing a call box, you’re forced to install entirely separate entry systems to manage entry into your building and amenity spaces.

 In contrast, ButterflyMX is a mobile gate entry system that residents control with their smartphones.
-Instead of transmitting audio like a call box, ButterflyMX offers video calling and a mobile app.
+Instead of transmitting audio like a call box, ButterflyMX offers video calling and a mobile app – making it much more secure and tamper-resistant, unlike a traditional call box.
 Residents can assign virtual keys, create delivery passes, and swipe from the app to open the gate.

 Property management is also much simpler for staff in a ButterflyMX building.
-Management can control access from a web-based dashboard and integrate their gate intercom with other proptech.
+Management can control access from a web-based dashboard and integrate their gate intercom with other proptech, creating a unified solution that’s more effective and easier to manage.